NoeBerdoz/my-little-rpg-game/README.md

 Coroutine have to be called with *StartCoroutine()* in Coroutines the *yield return* statement is a key feature in coroutines that allows for sequential execution, pausing, and nesting of coroutines.

+### OnValidate
+It's useful to work with this one with "[SerializeField]" especially when you're working with multiple people, it allows you to put default value or check on the SerializeFields for example.

 ## Scenes
 When working with scene, make sure to add the needed one on the build
 File -> Build settings, there drag and drop scenes in "Scenes in build"